SpenceKonde/megaTinyCore/README.md

 You can set an interrupt on a pin to call this in order to create a ersatz reset pin.

-Once Optiboot is working on the megaAVR ATtiny parts, it will be possible to configure the UPDI/Reset pin to act as reset while still being able to upload code.
+If the optiboot bootloader is used, you may optionally set the UPDI pin to act as reset; in this case it works like the normal reset pin.
+Note that after doing this, HV programming is needed if future UPDI programming is required.

 # Features